I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 Because of this, Molly can expand her line without filing for a new trademark.
 And if she plans on selling her business, the broader trademark makes it more appealing to buyers.

-Sure with research, you might be able to get a trademark that’s exactly the same as the one that’s filed by an experienced attorney.
+Sure with research, you might be able to get a trademark that’s the same as the one that’s filed by an experienced attorney.
 But wouldn’t you rather spend your time doing something else?

 How much should be in your trademark savings account